margaritavit/min_order_picking_path/README.md

 #### Instructions
 1. Download csv files from 'data' folder.
+2. Open notebook in colab
-2. Load files in colab
+3. Load files in colab
+4. Run notebook

 ### Part 1: Generate and visualize network of parts.